nebulasio/nebdocs/docs/go-nebulas/mainnet.md

-# How to Join Nebulas Mainnet
+# How to Join the Nebulas Mainnet

 ## Introduction